Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week10.md

 ### AWS CloudFormation?

 AWS CFN  is a service and an IaC tool provided by AWS that helps you model and set up your AWS resources so that you can spend less time managing those resources and more time focusing on your applications that run in AWS, It also allows you to define and provision your cloud infrastructure using templates in JSON or **YAML** format.
-These templates show and explain the desired state, including resources, configurations, and dependencies in codes, and you don't need to individually create and configure AWS resources and figure out what's dependent on what; CloudFormation handles that.
+These templates show and explain the desired state, including resources, configurations, and dependencies in codes, and you don't need to individually create and configure AWS resources and figure out what's dependent on what, AWS CloudFormation handles that.

 ## Cost
 In AWS Cloudformation, you only pay for what you use, with no minimum fees and no required upfront commitment.
 When you deploy a stack extension with AWS Cloudformation, you incur charges per stack operation.